jaketae/jaketae.github.io/_posts/2020-06-28-genetic-algorithm.md

     return np.random.rand(n_cities, 2) * n_cities * factor
 ```

 `generate_cities()` generates `n_cities` number of random city coordinates in the form of a numpy array.
-Now, we need some functions that will create an adjancency matrix based on the city coordinates.
+Now, we need some functions that will create an adjacency matrix based on the city coordinates.

 ```python